 You’ve got to throw and leap all over the place to make that kind of blistering pace happen.
 I would suggest buying the second and if you enjoy it maybe get the first one when it goes on sale, if you want more of the same experience with different climbing routes.
 However, in the end I went for 1 because it has crossbuy with the PC version.
 It sounds like this one has all the same maps as the first one but with updated graphics.
 Why would anyone want to move hands upwards all the time..

 In the game, the player needs to climb different cliffs and skyscrapers.
-The game received generally positive reviews upon launch.
+The game received generally positive feedback upon launch.
 The Climb 2 is held back visually by its target platform, but it more than makes up for it with some thrilling climbs, incredible vistas, and excellent new game mechanics to really help keep you grounded.
 I don’t have a fear of heights or anything like that, but I absolutely did feel my stomach fall in fear when peeking out over the ledge a few times.
 It may not be as pretty as it could be with some poor texture quality here and there, but my arms are sore and I had a blast so it’s hard to say that affected my experience all that much overall.

 Jumping was also really weird and glitchy with the touch controllers.
 The Climb 2is best played standing up or in a chair that can recline somewhat.
 It’s not because you’ll need your full body to play, because you really only need enough space in front of you to swing your arms.
 Rather, having regularly played VR games for the past six years, I can say with confidence that the strain your VR headset can put on your neck isn’t inconsequential.
 Inclining your head using only your neck as the fulcrum at a 90-degree angle and not compensating with your body’s physical posture is a recipe for strains and stiffness, which can linger well after you’re done playing.
 All areas offer three distinct difficulty levels, each of which took me around 15 minutes to complete on the first run, making for a little under four hours of gameplay.

 The moment-to-moment gameplay of The Climb 2 is meditative in its simplicity.
 I am a bot, and this action was performed automatically.
 Please contact the moderators of this subreddit if you have any questions or concerns.
 And I guess I can only imagine what real rock climbers like Mark Serrels do all the time.
 That calm from being so far up, and so far away from other people and the distractions of modern life, combined with the sweat-inducing fear of falling, creates an appealing escape if you have the stomach for it.
-The game received generally “generally positive” reviews upon release according to review aggregator Metacritic.
+The game received generally “generally positive” feedbacks upon release according to analysis aggregator Metacritic.

 Climb 2 Install Failed